Most March Madness brackets bust before sundown on Day 1

 From No. 13 seed Furman beating fourth-seeded Virginia to No. 15 Princeton defeating second-seeded Arizona, most NCAA Tournament brackets were busted Thursday before the sun went down.

-The NCAA March Madness Twitter account posted midway through the first round that only .065% of brackets remained perfect.
+The NCAA March Madness Twitter account posted after Thursday’s late games concluded that only 787 brackets of unspecified millions remained perfect.

 Numbers were similar elsewhere.

-In ESPN’s Tournament Challenge bracket game, 18,078 perfect brackets remained — and more than 20 million had suffered at least one loss.
+In ESPN’s Tournament Challenge bracket game, only 658 perfect brackets remained by the end of the first day.
+More than 20 million had gotten at least one of the 16 games wrong.

 Arizona was a popular pick at CBS Sports, too, appearing on 96.9% of brackets win its opener, 84.9% to make the Sweet 16, 55.2% to make the Elite Eight, 21.5% to reach the Final Four and 5% to win it all.